-Healthy Eating and Activity Across the Lifespan (HEAL) is an initiative supported by the Department of Family Medicine and Community Health.
+Healthy Eating and Activity Across the Lifespan (HEAL) addresses weight-related health disparities through the integration of research, clinical practice, policy and community resources.
+It is an initiative supported by the University of Minnesota Department of Family Medicine and Community Health.

 HEAL is co-directed by Jerica Berge and Marilyn "Susie" Nanney.
 The core faculty include Cailtin Caspi, Katie Loth, and Steven Stovitz.
 The key staff are Amanda Trofholz, and Kate Grannon.

 - Partner with community initiatives

 - Fund projects that use integrated approaches to address dietary and physical activity issues across the lifespan through a health equity lens